MONCTON, CANADA — Occasionally, you have to be a cockroach to withstand the landscape of mid-major college basketball.

 They say that cockroaches are one of the only animals capable of surviving a nuclear bomb; how that’s possible for such a small, unsightly animal is beyond me, but that’s besides the point.
 Good mid-major basketball programs are similar – whether it’s last-minute international trips, strange injuries, or a formerly ineligible player randomly regaining eligibility moments before a game – the best college programs are those that take things in stride.

 Saturday night was a perfect example of this phenomenon; for months, the Huskies’ tilt with Central Connecticut State was scheduled to be played at Matthews Arena as the second half of a home-and-home from last season.
-But, that didn’t end up being the case; a last-minute invite to Atlantic Slam at the Avenir Centre in Moncton, New Brunswick shifted the venue for the contest 550 miles to the northeast, thrusting Northeastern into a small, foggy Canadian city, a whole new time zone, and a sliver of the international limelight.
+However, that didn’t end up being the case; a last-minute invite to Atlantic Slam at the Avenir Centre in Moncton, New Brunswick shifted the venue for the contest 550 miles to the northeast, thrusting Northeastern into a small, foggy Canadian city, a whole new time zone, and a sliver of the international limelight.

 As much as Saturday’s game was about showcasing quality college basketball north of the border, it was an opportunity for the Huskies (3-1) to build on three strong showings to open the season, punctuated by a wire-to-wire domination of Harvard on Wednesday.
-The Blue Devils (2-2), meanwhile, had two objectives: adding to their own impressive resume (close loss at Providence, win against Rick Pitino’s St. John’s) and avenging last season’s home defeat at the hands of these same Huskies.
+The Blue Devils (2-2), meanwhile, had two objectives: adding to their own impressive resume (close loss at Providence, win against St. Joe’s) and avenging last season’s home defeat at the hands of these same Huskies.

 Maybe the rims are bigger in Canada, or the maple syrup sweeter; whatever the reasoning, both teams came out of the gates firing on all cylinders.
 Neither side opened a lead larger than two over the first five minutes, trading two-point baskets before three free throws from William Kermoury gave Northeastern a 15-12 advantage.
 That didn’t last, though; a lightning-quick, 5-0 response returned the lead to the Blue Devils with 12:41 to play in the first half.
 Just over seven minutes in, this one had all the makings of a back-and-forth, cross-border classic.